 As for education, powers are distributed as follows:

 - the State has exclusive legislative power over the definition of the general rules on education and, indirectly linked to education, and of basic provisions concerning civil and social rights to be guaranteed all over the national territory,

-- the Regions have concurrent legislative power over education, except for what falls within school autonomy,
+- the Regions have concurrent legislative power over education, except for what falls within their exclisive responsibilities and except for school autonomy,

 - the Regions have exclusive legislative power on the vocational education and training system (Istruzione e formazione professionale – IeFP).